-Our paper also relates to the literature on the causes and consequences of relational contracting and the interplay between relational and formal contracts.
+Fifth, our paper relates to the literature on the causes and consequences of relational contracting and the interplay between relational and formal contracts.
 Macaulay (1963) and Macneil (1978) are early contributions to this literature from sociology and law, respectively.
-MacLeod and Malcomson (1989) and Levin (2003) established the theoretical economics literature on relational contracting, and Baker, Gibbons, and Murphy (1994) did likewise for the interplay between formal and relational contracting; see Malcomson (2013) for further citations and recent work.
+In economics, Bull (1987), MacLeod and Malcomson (1989), and Levin (2003) established the theoretical literature on relational contracting; Baker, Gibbons, and Murphy (1994) did likewise for the interplay between formal and relational contracting; and McMillan and Woodruff provided early empirical work.
+See Malcomson (2013) and Gil and Zanarone (2015) for surveys of theory and evidence, respectively.

-Most importantly, our paper contributes to a young but growing empirical literature that documents how past and future interactions are important drivers of current performance in supply relationships that use formal and relational contracts.
-McMillan and Woodruff (1999) was among the first papers in this literature; see Gil and Zanarone (2015) for a survey.
-Much of this literature focuses on how the strength of a relationship affects the terms of formal or relational contracts.
-Few have data to analyze the decisions that these formal and relational terms induce.
-For example, Macchiavello and Morjaria (2015) use unexpected shocks as a source of variation for the actions that formal and relational contracts induce; in contrast, we use routine (in fact, weekly) variation in opportunity costs.
-As a result, for a fixed distributor-exhibitor pair, we observe variation in not only relational payments but also the decisions induced by these payments across a wide set of theaters, movies, and weeks.
-In this sense, our setting complements those that focus on variation in the strength of the relationship; we take the relationship as given and observe its consequences in detail.
+Finally, our paper contributes to a nascent empirical literature that explores the decisions that relational contracts induce.
+For example, Macchiavello and Morjaria (2015) use unexpected shocks as a source of variation for the actions flower growers and buyers take; in contrast, we use routine (in fact, weekly) variation in opportunity costs, so we observe (for a fixed distributor-exhibitor pair) variation in not only relational payments but also the decisions induced by these payments across a wide set of theaters, movies, and weeks.

-2. Relational Renegotiation in Spanish Exhibitor/Distributor Contracts
+2 Relational Renegotiation in Spanish Exhibitor/Distributor Contracts

-2.1.
-Institutional Details and Data Description
+2.1 Institutional Details and Data Description

 As described in detail below, our empirical analysis is based on distributor-exhibitor contracts from a large movie exhibitor owning a chain of theaters throughout Spain.
-Although the eventual contracts between distributors and exhibitors in this market are simple-defined as a share of the box-office revenues to be paid to the distributor-Gil (2013) documents that the negotiation process leading to this simple contract can be complex and begins months before the movie is released.
+Although the eventual contracts between distributors and exhibitors in this market are simple-defined as a share of the box-office revenues to be paid to the distributor-Gil (2013) documents that the negotiation process leading to this simple contract can be complex and begins months before the movie is released.5

-Filson, Switzer, and Besocke (2005) analyze distributor-exhibitor contracts from a U.S. movie exhibitor owning 13 theaters in the St. Louis area.
+5 Filson, Switzer, and Besocke (2005) analyze distributor-exhibitor contracts from a U.S. movie exhibitor owning 13 theaters in the St. Louis area.
 Consistent with our Spanish data, Filson, et al. show that contracts typically include a sliding scale of distributor sharing rates that decline with the age of the movie.
-However, they also document that their contracts are sometimes piece-wise linear, where the exhibitor receives a higher share (e.g., 90%) after exceeding some weekly box-office threshold; this alternative payment mechanism appears to be relevant primarily for blockbusters early in their run.
-We do not observe this alternative payment mechanism in our data.
+However,

 The first step in this negotiation process occurs prior to the determination of a release date for a movie, when a distributor and an exhibitor reach an agreement on the total number of copies (or "reels") per movie that the exhibitor will show in all theaters owned by that exhibitor.
 Since the release week of the movie is not yet determined, distributors and exhibitors do not agree formally on which theaters will show what movies or on the number of reels per movie in each theater.
 Second, once the release date is determined, the distributors and exhibitors negotiate which specific theaters will screen each reel.
 Third, sometime between a month and a week before the release date, the revenue-sharing rate is negotiated for each theater, reel, and week, and the parties sign a formal contract specifying these rates.
 The contract is thus signed before the release date but specifies sharing rates sometimes for eight or more weeks after the release date, so there is substantial uncertainty when the contract is signed about what revenues might available from showing alternative movies many weeks after this movie is released.
-Finally (and most importantly, for our purposes), the formal sharing rates are often renegotiated after the movie has finished its run.
-These renegotiations (if they exist) are initiated by the exhibitor and are characterized as "discounts" from the distributor's formal sharing rate.
+Finally (and most importantly, for our purposes), the formal sharing rates are often renegotiated after the movie has finished its run (that is, after the exhibitor has made all decisions related to showing the movie).6 These renegotiations (when they exist) are initiated by the exhibitor and are characterized as "discounts" from the distributor's formal sharing rate.